vectorgrp/XCPlite/examples/ptp_demo/README.md

 ## PTP Master

-The demo can be run as a simple PTP master, sending SYNC and FOLLOW_UP messages periodically and responding to DELAY_REQUEST messages.
+The demo can be run as a simple PTP grandmaster, sending SYNC and FOLLOW_UP messages periodically and responding to DELAY_REQUEST messages.
 The master implementation is very basic and does not implement all required PTP features.

-The master clock has adjustable offset, jitter and frequency by XCP calibration parameters.
+The grandmaster clock has adjustable offset, jitter and frequency by XCP calibration parameters.
 Typical use case is to test PTP clients or to provide multiple PTP masters on different network interfaces with different clock qualities.

 ## PTP Observer

-In observer mode, the application creates a PTP (Precision Time Protocol, IEEE 1588) master observer instrumented with XCP.
+In observer mode, the application creates a PTP (Precision Time Protocol, IEEE 1588) observer instrumented with XCP.
 The observer captures PTP SYNC and FOLLOW_UP messages from a PTP time provider on the given domain and uuid and calculates drift and jitter.
-Running on a Linux system with good hardware time stamping support, the observer can give an estimate of the clock quality of one or multiple  PTP master.
+Running on a Linux system with good hardware time stamping support, the observer can give an estimate of the clock quality of one or multiple  PTP grandmasters.

-If no mode is specified, the application creates multiple observers for each PTP master with any domain and uuid seen.
+If no mode is specified, the application creates multiple observers for each PTP grandmaster with any domain and uuid seen.
 It calculates drift and time offsets between the different masters.
 Typical use case is to compare different PTP4L instances running on a logging PC with multiple network interfaces, while the associated PHC clocks are synchronized by PHC2SYS.